TITLE Information Security Analyst

 12. Works with the Information Security Officer and others as appropriate to develop an effective information security compliance training program, including appropriate introductory training for new employees as well as ongoing training for all employees and managers.

-The Electronic Information Regulatory Compliance Specialist is supervised by the Information Security Officer (ISO) and may supervise graduate assistants and student workers.
+The Information Security Analyst is supervised by the Information Security Officer and may supervise graduate assistants and student workers.

 OFFICE OF HUMAN RESOURCES

 Factor 1: Educational/Experience Requirements of the Job

 Level 10 - 1970 Points: A combination of education and experience equivalent to a Level 10 as indicated by the Equivalencies Chart, when permitted by the Minimum Acceptable Qualifications.